-How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances
+How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E!
+Online

 "When I met him he wasn't known at all and I grew with him and experienced all his successes and changes, and then he became just so huge and I've been sharing that too," she told Vogue.
 "Going through every moment and being there with him with every success was actually a good thing—we grew together."

 Of course there were growing pains.
-"I think any time you start a family without knowing each other that much, it can be complicated," she told Elle Australia last year.
+"I think any time you start a family without knowing each other that much, it can be complicated," she told Elle Australia in 2018.
 "He was very young to be starting a family, and at the same time he was juggling that with his career and it was sometimes difficult, there was so much going on."

 But watching as he rose to the occasion time and time again—Hemsworth, for instance, is often on kitchen duty while his wife is more likely to take charge with bedtime—only cemented how solid her judgment was back in their early days.